hatakkey/MAG-integrated/docs/4G_session_verification.md

 ### 1.4. **GTP session debug output**

-The gtp debug was enabled before starting the FWA 4G session ,the debug output is shown below
+Since the gtp and Radius debug was enabled prior to the FWA 4G session activation we will see the call-trace output on the CLI session as shown below.

 ```bash
 223 2025/04/13 15:49:21.501 CEST minor: DEBUG #2001 vprn2043 GTP